PurpleSpy/ImageColorChannelSplitter/README.md

 -n Draws a outline of image, threshold for brightness and pixel sample size must be set, because of how long it takes this option must be specifed alone

+-I adds rotation blur

 //future

 -R rotate image, currently buggy

 -D Gradient fade, buggy currently, unfinished

+-E makes a pallette of current image, output as image, says generic drawing surface error

+-P draws apixelation range on the image, can be set with one arg, currently draws large blobs or one color